brouhaha/xchange/README.md

 FPGA bitstream file, and optionally correct a bad CRC.
 It can also change the idcode.

+## WARNING

+Changing the contents of the bitstream to force it to load into the "wrong" FPGA could potentially damage the FPGA.
+There is no warranty, and the author disclaims all liability for such damage.

 ## Examples

 * `xchange ham.bit`